raorao/I-Would-Have-Saved/README.md

 ## Local Development

-require elm 0.18 and npm to run.
-To run:
+Requires [npm](https://www.npmjs.com/) to run.
+To get a server running locally:

-1. install a `create-elm-app` for development environment management.
+1. install `create-elm-app` for development environment management.

 ```
 npm install create-elm-app -g
 ```

+Note: this will install elm if you have yet do to so.

 2. create a `.env` file